JuanOsorner/CESDE-s-assignaments/README.md

 ➡️ Write: git branch (*To see in which branch you are working*)

-➡️ Write: git checkout -b (HERE WRITE THE NAME OF THE NEW BRANCH) after that write again git branch (⚠️​​YOU CAN UPDATE THE GITHUB WITH THIS NEW BRANCH⚠️​​)
+➡️ Write: git checkout -b origin/(HERE WRITE THE NAME OF THE NEW BRANCH) after that write again git branch (⚠️​​YOU CAN UPDATE THE GITHUB WITH THIS NEW BRANCH⚠️​​)

-​➡️ (*If you want to merge the new branch with main branch from main*) Write: git merge (HERE THE NAME THAT YOU MADE TO NEW BRANCH)
+​➡️ (*If you want to merge the new branch with main branch from main*) Write: git merge origin/(HERE THE NAME THAT YOU MADE TO NEW BRANCH)

-​➡️ (*To delete the branch*) Write: git branch -d (Name of the branch)
+​➡️ (*To delete the branch*) Write: git branch -d origin/(Name of the branch)

 ​➡️ (*PULL*)